Ray-Wynn/Example-INotifyDataErrorInfo/README.md

 	    {
 		    current.Product = value;

-Then the proprties validation is performed.
+Then the properties validation is performed.

 		    ValidateProduct();
 		    OnPropertyChanged();